theramiyer/blog/content/post/2023/operational-lapses-in-indian-railways.md

 ---
 title: "Operational Lapses in Indian Railways"
-subtitle: Part 2 of the Odisha triple train tragedy series
+subtitle: Part 2 of the series on the Odisha triple train tragedy
 date: 2023-06-10T10:05:11+05:30
 description: The CAG report, yes.
 What lapses could have led to this serious tragedy?
 How is this related to the Railway job aspirants' protest?
 tags: